rsoaresp/kaggle_notebooks/README.md

 # kaggle_notebooks
-my collection of kaggle competition notebooks
+My collection of kaggle competition notebooks, mainly for personal use.